davidlira19/Automated-Builds-CI-CD/docs/README.md

 1- Follow all the last tutorial guidelines and stay on the code editor

-2- We are gonna use two Github Actions from the Marketplace, one will be <a href="https://github.com/marketplace/actions/zip-release">Zip Release</a><br/> for creating our personalizaed zip on our release and the other will be <a href="https://github.com/marketplace/actions/create-release">Create Release</a><br/> wich combined with the other one, will make the release on our tags section
+2- We are gonna use two Github Actions from the Marketplace, one will be <a href="https://github.com/marketplace/actions/zip-release">Zip Release</a><br/> for creating our personalized zip on our release and the other will be <a href="https://github.com/marketplace/actions/create-release">Create Release</a><br/> witch combined with the other one, will make the release on our tags section

 <p align="center">
   <img src="images/zip_release.PNG">